VuGal/KL05-RPi-Testbed/README.md

 between RPi and KL05Z is needed to enable USB-CDC communication.
 Tests are launched from Linux environment on RPi.

 ## KL05Z
-Keil uVision5 was used during KL05Z code development. .hex file generation must be enabled.
+Keil uVision5 was used during KL05Z code development.
+Output .hex file (.hex generation must be enabled in IDE settings) should be put into /home/pi/RobotWorkspace/files/ path on RPi.

 Source code files description:
 <b>main.c</b> - file containing the main loop and calls of necessary initializations (GPIO, RTC, UART)